 Board premium contributions shall continue in effect for employees on paid leaves of absence.
 Employees on unpaid leaves of absence may retain insurance coverage while on leave of absence, provided that such employees pay the total costs of the insurance coverage retained.
-Employees on leave of absence without pay shall be responsible for paying 100% of the full monthly premium and are not permitted to retain health insurance coverage year.
+Employees on leave of absence without pay shall be responsible for paying 100% of the full monthly premium and are not permitted to retain health insurance coverage beyond one (1) coverage year.
 Employees returning from unpaid leave of absence who have not retained health insurance coverage will resume coverage on the first of the month following the month of return to active work.

-Employer and Employee Premium Contributions: July 1, 2023 - June 30, 2024
+Employer and Employee Premium Contributions: July 1, 2025 - June 30, 2026